skeoop/skeoop.github.io/docs/Git-tags.md

 ```

 ### Tag a previous commit

 Suppose you've already committed some new work.
 How can you add a tag to an older revision?
-Use this:
+Specify the start of the commit checksum, like this:
 ```
 $ git tag -a v1.0 s09df79
 ```
-Specify the start of the commit checksum ("s09df79") as argument to `tag`.
-You can view the checksums using: "git log --pretty=oneline" or Bitbucket Commits history.
+The start of the commit checksum is "s09df79".
+You can view the checksums using "git log --pretty=oneline" or Bitbucket Commits history.

 ### Push a tag
 ```
 $ git push origin v1.0
 ```
 You need to specify the tag to push.
-Or you want to push all tag
+To push all tags enter:
 ```
 $ git push origin --tags
 ```

 ### Checkout the code for a tag
+You can checkout the code for a particular tag to your working copy:
 ```
 $ git checkout v1.0
 ```